sashakrupskaya/github-actions/RUBRIC.md

-# Rubric for "Get Users and Filter Them" Task
+# Rubric for "Update User" Task

 **Maximum Points: 100**

 ### Criteria

-1. **Understanding of User Retrieval and Filtering Requirements (25 points)**
+1. **Understanding of User Update Requirements (25 points)**
-   - Full understanding and correct implementation of the scenarios for retrieving and filtering users.
+   - Full understanding and correct implementation of the scenarios for updating users.
-   - Proper handling of all specified cases, including different filtering parameters.
+   - Proper handling of all specified cases, including both successful updates and error scenarios.

    - *25 points*: Demonstrates full understanding and correct implementation.
    - *13-24 points*: Some understanding, but with minor errors.
    - *0-12 points*: Lacks understanding or misapplies key concepts.

 2. **Test Coverage (40 points)**
-   - Comprehensive test cases covering all scenarios for user retrieval and filtering functionality.
+   - Comprehensive test cases covering all scenarios for user update functionality.
    - Edge cases and negative scenarios are considered.

    - *40 points*: Comprehensive coverage with no issues.